MimikaAckerman/Server-CatPlayer/README.md

 That is to say, every action performed by the user is managed from here.

-the packages installed for the realization of the server are as follows:

 ## Run Locally 🪜

 Clone the project